How to Fry the Perfect French FriesLast updated on 8/06/2019

 Ideally, you should use oil that has been used a few times and has had the chance to break down a bit.
 Because they haven't broken down at all, the molecules in brand new oil may not bond well with your french fries.
 As a result, your fries won't be as crispy.
 On the other hand, oil that is at the end of its life in your fryer may have some residual flavors from other menu items, or it may start to smoke as a result of too much breakdown.

 How to Deep Fry French Fries

 The best method for achieving perfect, crispy french fries is to deep fry your potatoes twice.
 Below, we’ll explain the best way to prepare potatoes for frying, how long to fry french fries, and how long you can hold fries before serving.

 - Soak the potatoes: Be sure to soak the potatoes for 3 to 24 hours in a water and vinegar mixture.
 Soaking them will help to remove the excess starch and promote crispness.
 To make the mixture, put 1 tablespoon of vinegar into a gallon of water.
 This vinegar will help to keep the potatoes from oxidizing and discoloring.

 - Dry the potatoes: It is important to dry your potatoes before frying them to prevent spattering.
 Use a clean towel to pat them dry on a sheet pan or put them into a salad dryer to remove the excess moisture.
 If you store the potatoes uncovered in your cooler overnight, this will help to further dry them out.

-- Cool the fries before frying them a second time.
-For efficiency, you can blanch several batches of potatoes and let them cool in your fridge or walk-in cooler.
+- Cool the fries: For efficiency, you can blanch several batches of potatoes and let them cool in your fridge or walk-in cooler.
 When it’s almost time to serve them, remove them from the cooler to be fried a second time.